 The short answer is that you have to carefully look at the contract and scrutinize the obligations each of you have.
 The long answer begins with "it depends..."
 Basically the rules of contract law will government, when there is a breach each side has a duty to mitigate damages / losses....Read more »

 You should not have them do work you cannot pay for.
 That is going to lead to damages against you, and a lien on the apartment.
 You should tell them to stop work, and that you are not paying.
-Your breach entitles them to "quantum meruit" damages, which is payment for work done, which you say...Read more »
+Your breach entitles them to "quantum meruit" damages, which is payment for work done, which...Read more »

 We terminated our contractor for breach of contract, then he filed a mechanic's lien and a lawsuit to foreclose on the lien.
 Now we have heard that he has filed for bankruptcy and we would like to know how that could affect his/our case.